 Unusual Options Activity Insight: iShares iBoxx $ High Yield Corporate Bond ETF

-Shares of iShares iBoxx $ High Yield Corporate Bond ETF (NYSE:HYG) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $87.96.
+On Tuesday, shares of iShares iBoxx $ High Yield Corporate Bond ETF (NYSE:HYG) saw unusual options activity.
+After the option alert, the stock price moved down to $87.63.

 - Option Type: TRADE